 When you have a curtain or blind drawn, it makes the surface of the window cooler and increases condensation, especially with single glazed windows.
 Trickle ventilators can help reduce the problem.
 If you replace your windows at any time, make sure they are double glazed and fitted with trickle ventilators.

 Insulation in the loft, cavity wall insulation and draughtproofing of windows and outside doors will help keep your home warm and you will have lower fuel bills as well.
+This is when you realize that spray foam insulation will surely help.
 When the whole home is warmer, condensation is less likely.

 Do not block permanent ventilators.